mui/mui-x/docs/data/data-grid/editing/editing.md

 By default, each call to `apiRef.current.setEditCellValue` triggers a new render.
 If the edit component requires the user to type a new value, re-rendering the grid too often will drastically reduce performance.
 One way to avoid that is to debounce the API calls.
-Fortunally, `apiRef.current.setEditCellValue` provides support for debouncing out-of-box by setting the `debounceMs` param to a positive integer.
+To help with that, `apiRef.current.setEditCellValue` handles debouncing out-of-box by setting the `debounceMs` param to a positive integer.
 Once a value, corresponding to the number of milliseconds, is given no matter how many times the API method is called a new render will only occurs after the specifid amount of time has passed.

 ```tsx